What is in-app messaging: a brief guide to benefits, types, and examples

 • In-app messages are timely, relevant, and contextual notifications your users see while interacting with your product or app.

-• With a low-code tool that helps you quickly build and deploy in-app messages, you'll be able to save time and resources, while also grabbing the users' attention at more contextual points.
+• A low-code tool helps you quickly build and deploy in-app messages.
+You'll be able to save resources while grabbing users' attention at contextual moments—like when they’re navigating new features, completing a purchase, or reaching a milestone in their workflow.

-• Common types of in-app messages include product tours, in-app checklists, tooltips, and modals, and the most common use cases are improving onboarding flows, offering self-serve support, and getting relevant user feedback.
+• Common types of in-app messages include product tours, in-app checklists, tooltips, and modals.
+The most common use cases are improving onboarding flows, offering self-serve support, and getting relevant user feedback.

 • Read on for more, and get expert insights from Kirsty Finlayson, Head of Marketing at Chameleon, and Moritz Dausinger, Co-Founder and CEO of Refiner.

-In-app messages refer to timely, relevant, and contextual notifications your users see while interacting with your product or app.
+In-app messages (also known as in-app notifications or message center messages) refer to timely, relevant, and contextual notifications your users see while interacting with your product or app.
 These messages come in various types, shapes, and forms that you can adapt to the specific use case and convey a clear message every time.

 Here’s a short video explainer of in-app messaging from Kirsty Finlayson, Head of Marketing at Chameleon.